stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter6_Implementation.md

 -- product of polymorphic types data Pair a b = Pair a b

+-- a record datatype
+data Record a b =
+  Record
+    { memberA :: a
+    , memberB :: b
+    }
 ```

 The `Either` datatype is a special type that is used for computations that can result in an error, where the `Left` constructor contains the error and the `Right` constructor holds the successful result.
 This leads to Haskell's expressiveness which is one of the benefits of its type system.
 The `Either` datatype explains that a function can return an error, so a developer has to consider the returned value.
 Java in contrast is more verbose by forcing to add a `throws` statement to the method definition.
 A developer has to use a `try ... catch` block to manage an error.
 Another example for the expressive type system of Haskell is the `Maybe` datatype whose signature follows: